ltw-webdev-4/curriculum/multi-file-patterns.md

         - `icon-card.html`
         - `README.md`
     notes:
-      - label: "Type it, type it real good"
-        text: "Remember the purpose of this lesson is to type the code out yourself—build up that muscle memory in your fingers!"
       - label: "Naming conventions"
         text: "Don’t forget to follow the [naming conventions](/topics/naming-paths-cheat-sheet/#naming-conventions)."

   - title: "Make some HTML"
     before: |
-      Let’s write a little tiny big of HTML just to get things started.
+      Let’s write a little tiny bit of HTML just to get things started.

       **Remember this is all fake—you should be filling in your own information, your own styles, everything.**
     multi_code: